 #10 Illegal Pet to Own in the United States: Hedgehogs

 Hedgehogs may look like the perfect pocket pet.
 But it is illegal to own them in many states, including California, Hawaii, Georgia, and Pennsylvania.
 Some cities, like Washington D.C. and New York City, also have laws against owning them.

 Hedgehogs are nocturnal.
-So you are giving up sleeping at night when you own one because their noise will keep you away.
+So you are giving up sleeping at night when you own one because their noise will keep you awake.
 When they become anxious, they curl up in a tight ball.
 It is easy to cause injury if you try to uncurl them.
 Additionally, they often carry foot-and-mouth disease.

 Learn more about hedgehogs in this article.

 Ferrets are illegal to own in California, Hawaii, and many individual cities, including Washington D.C. and New York City.
-The most common reason for banning them in those states is the changes they could cause to the ecosystem if they are set or lost in the wild.
+The most common reason for banning them in those states is the changes they could cause harm to the ecosystem if they are set loose or lost in the wild.
 Ferrets are escape artists so that may not be an unreasonable fear.

 When ferrets feel threatened, they often bite.
 They also bite to get a person’s attention.
 They also do not do well when changes occur, and they will often bite those around them during that time.
 These bites can spread germs and rabies.
 They also need to be taken care of regularly, or they have a strong musky smell that many find offensive.

 If you are still thinking about getting a ferret, learn more about them here.